-Actual and Potential Labor Force Participation Rate, 1979-2019 potential LFPR-which at that time was rising along with the growth in the prime-age population and women's entry into the labor force-actual LFPR fell substantially.
+Figure 8 demonstrates the importance of taking into account shifts in potential participation.
+For example, in the years following the severe 1982 recession, actual participation rates did not fall as one might have expected.
+But relative to potential LFPR-which at that time was rising along with the growth in the prime-age population and women's entry into the labor force-actual LFPR fell substantially.
 Conversely, some of the drop in LFPR after the Great Recession was due to aging, but actual LFPR still fell more quickly than potential.10

 Note: Gray bars denote recessions.
-Data are seasonally adjusted, at a quarterly frequency, and extend through the second quarter of 2019.
+Data are seasonally adjusted, at a guarterly frequency, and extend through the second guarter of 2019.
 As defined by CBO, the potential labor force participation rate is the percentage of the population who would be employed or seeking work if the economy were producing its maximum sustainable amount of output.